About Me

 In 2010, I published my memoir “Silverlands Growing Up at the Actors Orphanage.”
 I have served on several not-for-profit Boards, curated an art gallery in Old Chatham and had my poetry published.

-With my children and grandchildren grown, I now live in beautiful Columbia County with my second husband John, a retired pilot and flight instructor, where I write, volunteer, garden and walk our dog.
+With my children and grandchildren grown, I now live in beautiful Columbia County with my second husband John, a retired pilot and flight instructor, where I write, volunteer, garden and walk.
 Until 2020, we flew our restored Lake Amphibian around New England and, for the past 30 years, have attended Lake Fly-Ins around the US.
+In May 2023, John received the Orville and Wilbur Wright from the FAA, for fifty years of service to aviation.
+A wonderful and fitting end to his career.

 Other pertinent information